By helping shippers and carriers move freight on their own terms, shared truckload pulls ahead of the less-than truckload and full truckload methods

 Shared truckload, a freight mode that enables several shippers to share trailer space in one multi-stop full truckload, takes a familiar concept (sharing) and applies it to the trucking industry to help shippers and carriers create optimal shipping outcomes.
 By giving shippers the power to decide how their freight moves and incentivizing carriers to travel efficiently, the shared truckload approach flips the outdated freight system on its head and offers a revolutionary alternative.

 With shared truckload service, shipments that are traveling on a similar route move on the same truck.
 Freight travels directly from its pickup location to its destination — without passing through hubs or terminals — and isn’t handled during transit.
 Plus, you don’t have to meet any freight class requirements or a weight minimum.
-Accommodating loads of almost any size, shared truckload service is the ideal solution for shipments that measure up to 48 linear feet and contain one to 24 pallets.
+Accommodating loads of almost any size, shared truckload service is the ideal solution for shipments that measure eight to 44 linear feet, weigh up to 36,000 pounds, and contain four to 22 pallets.
 This transformative approach provides shippers, carriers, and the planet with more benefits than any other mode, including:

 For the environment